Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Introduction

-The most widely used fairness-driven objective function in the literature is the min-max objective, which seeks to minimize the length of the longest tour \cite{applegate2002solution}.
+The most widely used fairness-driven objective function in the literature is the min-max objective, which seeks to minimize the length of the longest tour (\cite{applegate2002solution}).
 We refer to this variant as the ``min-max MTSP''.
-Solving both the min-sum and min-max versions of the MTSP optimally typically involves formulating them as Mixed Integer Linear Programs (MILPs) and applying state-of-the-art branch-and-cut techniques \cite{bektas2006multiple,applegate2002solution,francca1995m,sundar2015exact}.
-However, the min-max MTSP has received less attention than its min-sum counterpart due to the weak lower bounds provided by its continuous relaxations, leading to poor branch-and-cut algorithms' performance.
+Solving both the min-sum and min-max versions of the MTSP optimally typically involves formulating them as Mixed Integer Linear Programs (MILPs) and applying state-of-the-art branch-and-cut techniques (\cite{bektas2006multiple,applegate2002solution,francca1995m,sundar2015exact}).
+However, the min-max MTSP has received less attention than its min-sum counterpart because its continuous relaxations yield weak lower bounds, which in turn lead to poor performance of branch-and-cut algorithms.

 A more recent equity-based objective function is the finite-dimensional $\ell^p$ norm of the vector of tour lengths (where $p \in \mathbb{Z}^{+}$).
-It has been empirically observed that using the $\ell^p$ norm objective function with $p=2$ promotes fairness in tour length distribution \cite{bektacs2020using}.
+Notably, when $p=1$, the $\ell^p$ norm reduces to the classical min-sum MTSP formulation, while as $p \to \infty$, it recovers the min-max MTSP.
+Thus, the $p$-norm objective provides a continuum between efficiency (min-sum) and fairness (min-max).
+It has been empirically observed in \cite{bektacs2020using} that using the $\ell^p$ norm objective function with $p=2$ promotes fairness in tour length distribution.
 However, the appropriate choice of $p$ for optimizing fairness remains unclear.
-Increasing $p$ can enhance or reduce fairness in tour lengths; a trend also observed in power grid optimization problems \cite{sundar2024parametric}.
+Increasing $p$ can enhance or reduce fairness in tour lengths; a trend also observed in \cite{sundar2024parametric} for power grid optimization problems.
 This uncertainty makes selecting the right $p$ to achieve a given efficiency-fairness trade-off value challenging.
 We refer to this variant as the $p$-norm MTSP.
-Notably, when $p=\infty$, the $p$-norm MTSP is equivalent to the min-max MTSP.

 For both the $p$-norm and the min-max versions of the MTSP, the fairness of the distribution of tour lengths is measured \textit{a posteriori} using fairness indices or metrics.
-The most commonly used metrics are the Gini coefficient \cite{Gini1936} and the Jain et al. index \cite{Jain1984}, with the former originating in economics and the latter in communication networks.
+The most commonly used metrics are the Gini coefficient (\cite{Gini1936}) and the Jain et al. index (\cite{Jain1984}), with the former originating in economics and the latter in communication networks.
 If $\bm{l}$ denotes the $m$-dimensional non-negative vector of feasible tour lengths for the MTSP, then the Gini coefficient is defined as: